Vyral/base-template/_posts/2018-06-20-3-real-estate-scams-you-need-to-know-about.md

 **2. Fake real estate lawyers.** This scam is similar to the first one, in that the scammers will impersonate somebody legitimately involved with a deal.
 In this case, the hackers will impersonate a real estate lawyer who is associated with a particular home sale.

 Then, at the time of closing, they will contact the buyer, either by email or over the phone, and tell them the wire destination has been changed.
-If this scam works, the homebuyer could again be out thousands of dollars.&nbsp;
+If this scam works, the homebuyer could again be out thousands of dollars.

 {% include pullquote.html %}